Cubic Yards Calculator

 Let's look at an example for clarity.

-A circular flowerbed surrounded by a concrete border will be installed in a park.
-The inside diameter of the mold is 6 feet, the border is 6 inches, and the height is 10 inches.
-We need to calculate the volume of the mold to figure out how much concrete will be required to fill it.
+Imagine a park installing a circular flowerbed enclosed by a poured concrete border.
+The inside diameter of the concrete mold is 6 feet, the border is 6 inches wide, and the height is 10 inches.
+We need to calculate the mold's volume to determine how much concrete is required.

-First, let's calculate the area of the inner circumference.
+First, let's calculate the area of the inner circle.

 Inner Area (ft²) = π × (Inner Diameter/2)² = 3.14 × (6 / 2)² = 28.26 (ft²)

-Let's calculate the radius and area of the outer circle.
-To do this, we need to convert the border's size into feet.
+Next, we calculate the diameter and area of the outer circle.
+Remember to convert the 6-inch border width into feet (0.5 ft).

 Outer Diameter = Inner Diameter + (Border Width × 2) = 6 + (0.5 × 2) = 6 + 1 = 7 ft